Welcome to Fight to FIRE: My Personal Journey Towards Financial Independence and Early Retirement

 My Journey: From Forex Failure to Financial Foresight

 This blog started in September 2018 and was born from those experiences.
-It’s a space where I not only document my progress towards FIRE but also share insights and strategies, particularly from a European perspective, which is often missing in mainstream FIRE discourse.
+It’s a space where I not only document my progress towards FIRE but also share insights and strategies, particularly from a European perspective, which is often missing in mainstream (US) FIRE discourse.

-The Goal: FIRE by 45
+The Goal: FIRE by 45 50

 Learning Together: Insights and Interactions

-As I navigate this path, I’m keen to share the lessons learned – both mine and those of others.
+As I navigate this path, I’m keen to share the lessons learned, both mine and those of others.
 I invite you, my readers, to engage, share your stories, and offer perspectives that might broaden our collective understanding of personal finance.

 A European Take on FIRE

 Diving into the nuances of achieving financial independence in Europe, I explore how our unique financial landscapes, from tax systems to investment opportunities, shape our strategies toward FIRE.
+Most of my content will be focusing on Belgium (for obvious reasons), but as Belgium is inside the EU, some rules and regulations mandated by the EU will also get reviewed.

 Join the Journey